lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 5 minutes
 **Resist:** Acrobatics (vs grease), Fortitude (vs ignition)

 Creates a thin pool of slippery grease in a 3m radius.
-Any character who starts their turn or steps onto or through the greasy area must resist using Acrobatics or they fall prone.
+Any character who starts their turn or steps onto or through the greasy area must resist using Acrobatics or fall prone.
 Characters that do not treat the greasy area as difficult terrain get disadvantage to their resist roll.
 This effect occurs every time one of those characters attempts to move while still in the greasy area.

-The grease can be ignited, which also gives burning 2 to any character who starts their turn or steps onto or through the greasy area.
+The grease can be ignited, which gives burning 2 to any character who starts their turn or steps onto or through the greasy area.
 This burning effect can only be given once per turn and can be resisted with Fortitude (causing burning 1 instead).
 Ignited grease lasts half as long.
 The range and radius of this spell can both be simultaneously increased by 1m by increasing this spell's mana cost by 1 and difficulty by 2.

 ***Graze:*** Lasts for half the duration, with half the radius.